What is postinflammatory hyperpigmentation?

 More severe injury results in postinflammatory hypopigmentation, which is usually permanent.

 Who gets postinflammatory pigmentation?

-Postinflammatory hyperpigmentation can occur in anyone, but is more common in darker skinned individuals, in whom the colour tends to be more intense and persist for a longer period than in lighter skin colours.
-Pigmentation tends to more pronounced in sun-induced skin conditions such as phytophotodermatitis and lichenoid dermatoses (skin conditions related to lichen planus, such as erythema dyschromicum perstans).
+Postinflammatory hyperpigmentation can occur in anyone but is more common in darker-skinned individuals, in whom the colour tends to be more intense and persist for a longer period than in lighter skin colours.
+Pigmentation tends to more pronounced in sun-induced skin conditions such as phytophotodermatitis and lichenoid dermatoses (skin conditions with lichen planus-like inflammation, such as erythema dyschromicum perstans).

 Some medications may also darken postinflammatory pigmentation.
 These include antimalarial drugs, clofazimine, tetracycline, anticancer drugs such as bleomycin (flagellate erythema), doxorubicin, 5-fluorouracil and busulfan.

 What causes postinflammatory hyperpigmentation?